Dangers of Gender Modification Surgery - May 29th, Hour 2

 He said it's not perfected.

-However, he said for emergency authorization for older people with comorbidities, pre existing conditions, he would approve the use in that case because they had no other defense.
+However, he said for emergency authorization for older people with comorbidities, preexisting conditions, he would approve the use in that case because they had no other defense.

-Although we had Dr. Tyson on yesterday, there was a defense, and there's, you know, 200 studies he says now that show that what we were, you know, that Donald Trump was right that taken early, uh hydroxychloroquine, for example, mitigated symptoms.
+And there's, you know, 200 studies, he says now, that show that what we were, you know, that Donald Trump was right, that taken early, hydroxychloroquine, for example, mitigated symptoms, you know, and I never talked about it myself.

-I I used hydroxychloroquine.
+When I first got COVID, I used hydroxychloroquine.

 Never told it before now because everyone was demanding I tell my status.